F-Stack/f-stack/dpdk/doc/guides/prog_guide/intro.rst

 *   **Programmer's Guide** (this document): Describes:

-    *   The software architecture and how to use it (through examples), specifically in a Linux* application (linuxapp) environment
+    *   The software architecture and how to use it (through examples), specifically in a Linux* application (linux) environment

     *   The content of the DPDK, the build system (including the commands that can be used in the root DPDK Makefile to build the development kit and an application)